 - Travel to Ottawa and a stipend of $1000 is covered by the program.

 Parliamentary Guides welcome and provide tours to hundreds of thousands of visitors, helping them understand and appreciate the history and functions of our country's federal legislature.
-For more information about the program, please visit the program website here.
+For more information about the opportunity please visit here.